irs/magento-initializer/README.md

 Is a class for changing Magento run parameters and state managenet.
 It can be used for:

-* setingt store and scope into index.php generated with `GenericInstaller;`
+* setting store and scope into index.php generated with `GenericInstaller;`
 * saving current Magento's state into state file;
 * restoring Magento state from state file.